-If your invitation is expected to arrive after the September 15 application deadline, you should submit your application by September 15 without the letter, and consult the IIE program staff for your award for assistance with uploading it to your application.
+If your invitation is expected to arrive after the September 15 application deadline, you should submit your application by September 15 without the letter, and email the letter to IIE program staff for your award so that they can upload it to your application.

 How to request an invitation letter:

 Identify an appropriate host institution (see below) and individual in the country of interest and email them.
 Introduce yourself and the activities you are interested in proposing; you may wish to include a copy of your curriculum vitae/resume.
 If they are interested in potentially hosting you and your project, you can then request a letter of invitation from them.
 (Letters are typically provided on university letterhead.)
 As this process can take time, start early.

 Note: An institution can provide invitations to multiple candidates.
 An invitation is not a legally binding pledge.
 Having one does not guarantee an applicant will be recommended in the peer review process nor selected for an award.

 The letter should be addressed to you, and should include: